 Now, if we're actively bidding on our brand terms, we can prevent that from happening.

 Bidding on branded terms is usually very cheap (especially for us as a brand – our quality scores are much higher), so not only are we improving our conversion rates – we're also disabling the competition from stealing our spotlight.

 3) Going with Google's flow

 Google recently started working on a new patent: "Combining Content with Search Results."
 This means they're improving the search results by combining organic and paid content to provide the best experience for searchers.

-And if we have both high organic quality scores and run a paid branded campaign, Google can combine the results to provide customers with a combined content result.
+And if we have both high organic quality scores and run a paid branded campaign, Google can combine the results to provide customers with a mixed content result.